 Katherine Brooks did not have it easy growing up, her and millions of others.
 She was molested as a young girl and raped as a teenager.
 She was confused about her sexuality, again, welcome to the world.
 She had also been humiliated by a female classmate in High School which was apparently part of the reason she ran away from home at the age of 16 and went to Hollywood.
 And here is the part where I can no longer relate to this woman.
 Thousands of people go to Hollywood in the hopes that their dreams will come true and for most, it just doesn’t happen.
 Some die in gutters, some become prostitutes, some lose their minds but very, very few actually achieve the goal they had in mind when they first felt the warm California sun on their fresh young faces.

 It is a sad tale really; thousands of teens have been lost to the streets of Hollywood.
 But wait, Katherine Brooks was the exception, not the rule, her dreams did come true.
 She became a film maker, she went to red carpet events, she made good money, she hob-knobbed with the rich and famous.
 How does having your dreams come true drive you to suicide?
 I am oversimplifying at this point, I am aware of that, but not in any way where it affects my original point, part of not getting over it is a choice.
-Regardless of your childhood and how it affects you now, no matter that you found the bottom and when you got there you were entirely alone how you deal or don’t, is a choice.
+Regardless of your childhood and how it affects you now, no matter that you found the bottom and when you got there you were entirely alone, how you deal or more to the point, don’t, is a choice.
 I think of the words of George Bernard Shaw in Man and Superman, “This is the true joy in life, being used for a purpose recognized by yourself as a mighty one; being a force of nature instead of a feverish, selfish, little clod of ailments and grievances complaining that the world will not devote itself to making you happy.”

 Throughout the film you see Katherine embracing Eastern philosophy.
 Part of Buddhism is to embrace suffering, the thing is, I don’t think it is meant to be self-inflicted suffering.
 I mean sure, most of us have seen that Buddhist monk burning himself in protest, that was self-inflicted.
 The difference is, he had a point and I’m still trying to figure out what point Brooks was trying to make with this film.
 It kind of goes all over the place, a lot of points are touched on, like that the internet is serving to disconnect us more than to connect us.
 The idea of medication is touched on but not in any decisive way.
 Suicide is brought up but never touched on at all and a pattern begins of lightly touching the surface of these issues but never following through with any of them.
 She even tries to quit smoking tobacco while she’s on her trip.
 I give her an A plus for effort but mostly I just see a woman who feels sick going on a trip to meet other people, mostly other people who are also sick, to try and establish connection.

 And that brings up connection, an underlying theme of the film and the best point it could have made if it wasn’t all about this self-indulgent woman who is just hard to relate to.
 The average person just has to deal when they go through a rough patch.
 No one bought me a new vehicle and funded a whirlwind cross country journey for me when I was having a rough patch.
 Like most of us I had to just keep on getting up each day and going to my soul-sucking job.
 Sometimes you just have to cope because no one is going to hand you a car, a wad of money and a quest.
-Road trips can be very insightful, as a traveler, I get that and I will say this for Katherine Brooks, she does appear to be gaining insight as she makes her way across the country.
+Road trips can be very insightful, as a traveler myself, I get that and I will say this for Katherine Brooks, she does appear to be gaining insight as she makes her way across the country.

 The film opens on the suicide attempt, recorded on her phone she speaks of loneliness and mentions that she has taken a lot of pills.
 The phone eventually drops out of her hand as she loses consciousness.
 Next we see her packing for her quest and hitting the road in the stylish vehicle provided.
 On her journey she meets a lot of people she feels she can commiserate with and there is much hugging, bracelet exchanging and Henna tattoo bonding.
 At one point she meets a woman who is a psychiatrist, or some such.
 This woman says to Katherine, “The work you’re doing is so important.”
 And I’m left thinking, what work?
 All she’s doing is taking an all-expense paid trip around the country complaining rather a lot for someone with such abundance.